LYxiaotai/MMSpa/README.md

 The use of the mclust algorithm requires the rpy2 package and the mclust package.
 See https://pypi.org/project/rpy2/ and https://cran.r-project.org/web/packages/mclust/index.html for details.

 The rpy2 package is included in requirement.txt.
-See Step 2.
+Installation: see Step 2.

 The installation of the mclust package can be found in Step 3.